PyramidCLIP: Hierarchical Feature Alignment for Vision-language Model Pretraining: Introduction

 \section{Introduction}

-Recently, vision-language pre-training (VLP) has shown great success, which aims to improve the accuracy of downstream vision-language tasks by pre-training a model on large-scale image-text pairs harvested from the web without any manual annotation.
+Recently, vision-language pre-training (VLP) has achieved great success, which aims to improve the accuracy of downstream vision-language tasks by pre-training a model on large-scale image-text pairs harvested from the web without any manual annotation.
 The mainstream VLP methods can be roughly categorized into two paradigms, single-stream~\cite{chen2020uniter, li2019visualbert, li2020oscar, li2020unicoder, su2019vl} and dual-stream~\cite{radford2021learning, jia2021scaling,yao2021filip, yao2021filip, tan2019lxmert}.
-Compared to the single-stream counterpart, the dual-stream paradigm decouples the image encoder and text encoder and extracts features for image and text respectively, making the dual-stream paradigm more friendly for downstream applications.
-Due to the advantages of performance and efficiency, the dual-stream paradigm dominates.
-CLIP~\cite{radford2021learning} preforms contrastive image-language pre-training on 400M image-text pairs collected from the Internet, which achieves astounding results.
-Later, methods such as DeCLIP~\cite{li2021supervision} and FILIP~\cite{yao2021filip} improve CLIP by introducing self-supervision in the image modal and text modal, and bringing in more fine-grained alignment on ViT~\cite{dosovitskiy2020image} patch tokens.
+Compared to the single-stream counterpart, the dual-stream paradigm decouples the image encoder and text encoder and extracts features for images and texts respectively.
+Due to its simplicity and flexibility for downstream applications, the dual-stream paradigm dominates.
+The representative dual-stream model CLIP~\cite{radford2021learning} performs contrastive vision-language pre-training on 400M image-text pairs collected from the Internet, which achieves astounding results.
+Later, DeCLIP~\cite{li2021supervision} and FILIP~\cite{yao2021filip} improve CLIP by introducing more supervisions, and bringing in fine-grained cross-modal interaction.